jsperrier1/openapv_tmv/readme/apv_isobmff.md

 tile_index for sub-samples based on tiles, this parameter indicates the tile index in raster order in a frame.

-# Sub-parameters for the MIME tyype 'codecs' parameter
+# Sub-parameters for the MIME type 'codecs' parameter

-When the 'codecs' parameter of a MIME type is used for a track containing  APV bistream, as defined in IETF RFC 6381, the sub-parameters defined in this section is used.
+When the 'codecs' parameter of a MIME type is used for a track containing  APV bitstream, as defined in IETF RFC 6381, the sub-parameters defined in this section is used.

 The 'codecs' parameter string for the APV bitstream is defined as follows: